 Set up payment plans.

 Call your creditors and work out a budget-friendly payment plan on delinquent accounts prior to applying for a loan.
-Work out a plan that won’t harshly affect your debt-to-income ratio but will still let lenders know you are serious about be credible for your debts.
+Work out a plan that won’t harshly affect your debt-to-income ratio but will still let lenders know you are serious about being accountable for your debts.

 Give us a call today to discuss your options and get started.
 Together, we’ll recommend a mortgage product that will meet your needs.

-- Your full legal name, Social Security number, and date of birth.
-A copy of your Social Security card may be required.
+- Your full legal name, Social Security number, and date of birth, plus a copy of your Social Security card, which may be required

 - Your phone number, email address, and residential mailing addresses for the past two years.